robertmitchellv/robertmitchellv.github.io/_posts/2014-12-05-The-Python-Journey--One-Semester-with-Python 3.4.markdown

 ---
 layout: post
-title:  "The Python Journey--One Semester with Python 3.4"
+title:  "The Python Journey&#8212;One Semester with Python 3.4"
 date:   2014-12-05 13:20:00
 categories:
 ---